Riot Games: History

-Riot Games relocated to a new building on a 20-acre (8 hectare) campus in western Los Angeles in 2015.
+Riot Games relocated to a new building on a 20-acre (8-hectare) campus in western Los Angeles in 2015.
 In March 2016, Riot Games acquired Radiant Entertainment, another developer who was working on Rising Thunder and Stonehearth at the time.
 Rising Thunder was effectively canceled following the acquisition, with the game's team allocated to a new project.
 On October 13, 2017, Beck and Merrill announced that they were returning their focus to developing games, aiming to create new experiences for video game and esports players.
 Beck and Merrill handed over the day-to-day operations and overall management of the League of Legends team to three longtime employees: Dylan Jadeja, Scott Gelb, and Nicolo Laurent, who previously served as chief financial officer (CFO), chief technology officer (CTO) and president, respectively.
 Subsequently, Gelb and Laurent assumed roles as chief operating officer (COO) and chief executive officer (CEO), respectively, while Beck and Merrill became the Riot Games' chairmen.
 As of May 2018, Riot Games employed 2,500 people, operating 24 offices around the world.

 In October 2019, Riot Games announced several new games: a version of League of Legends for mobile devices and consoles called League of Legends: Wild Rift, a standalone mobile version of the Teamfight Tactics mode from League of Legends, and the digital collectible card game titled Legends of Runeterra, with all three scheduled for a 2020 release.
 The company also teased further games — Project A, a tactical shooter; Project L, a fighting game with League of Legends characters; and Project F, a multiplayer game set in Runeterra – that were not detailed outside of genre descriptions and brief gameplay clips.
 Project A was later revealed to be Valorant, which entered closed beta on April 7, 2020 and was officially released on June 2, 2020.

 In December 2019, Riot Games announced Riot Forge, a publishing label headed by Leanne Loombe.
-The label partners with smaller game development studios for the creation of League of Legends games, with some games of this type already being in development.
+The label partnered with smaller game development studios for the creation of League of Legends games, with some games of this type already being in development.
 Two titles from Riot Forge were announced at The Game Awards 2019: Ruined King: A League of Legends Story by Airship Syndicate, and Convergence: A League of Legends Story by Double Stallion Games.
-Another division, Riot Tabletop, was announced in January 2020, to producing tabletop games; the first was Tellstones: King's Gambit, released in 2020.
+Another division, Riot Tabletop, was announced in January 2020, to produce tabletop games; the first was Tellstones: King's Gambit, released in 2020.

 Riot acquired Hypixel Studios in April 2020, which they had been investing in over the previous eighteen months to help them publish Hytale, a voxel-based sandbox game.
 Also in April, Riot announced plans to establish a Singapore office later that year.
 Riot Games Singapore is to support Riot's existing titles and will have a major focus on developing the company's newer titles.
 Jason Bunge was hired as Riot Games' chief marketing officer in October 2020.
 In October 2021, the company bought Kanga, a services firm involved in "fan hubs", merchandising, and content aggregation.